WeAreAcademy/mark-react-proj--tv-shows/README.md

 ### Where do I get the episode data from?

-Initially, you will manually save data from their [API](http://www.tvmaze.com/api) to a JSON file in your project source.
+Initially, you will manually save data from their [API](http://www.tvmaze.com/api) (specifically [this link](https://api.tvmaze.com/shows/82/episodes)) to a JSON file in your project source.

-In later exercises you may be challenged to have your app dynamically `fetch` the data from the API.
+In later exercises you will be challenged to have your app dynamically `fetch` the data from the API.

 In all cases, you will be working with an array of objects, each of which represents an episode of a TV show.

 ### What does the episode data look like?

-Here's an excerpt of [this file](https://api.tvmaze.com/shows/82/episodes) showing an example of one such episode from the list.
+Here's an excerpt of [this file](https://api.tvmaze.com/shows/82/episodes) showing an example of ONE episode from the list.

 ```js
 {